FREE SHIPPING IN NORTH AMERICA ON ORDERS OVER $200 (Some exclusions apply)

 Perhaps the worst day for a knife-owner is when you accidentally damage your precious blade.
 I have done this more than a few times, and you may have already done it once or twice as well.
 Just the other day, I broke the tip off of my knife when I dinged it lightly against the faucet while washing it.
 You’re probably wondering the same thing I did when I first damaged a knife, “why do these knives chip?”

 Japanese knives are made with much harder steel and are much thinner than other knives, which makes them more sensitive.
-This hard steel allows Japanese knives to have far longer edge retention and get a much sharper edge than the average blade.
-But why does this make them delicate?
+This hard steel allows Japanese knives to keep an edge far longer and get a much sharper edge than the average blade, but this makes them more delicate.
 The harder the material is, the more brittle it becomes.
 Think of a ceramic plate.
-Ceramics are a much harder material than any steel, ceramic does not bend.
-When you drop your ceramic plate on the tile floor it snaps or sometimes shatters.
-Most Japanese knives are made with a core of hard steel which is clad with a layer of soft steel.
-This prevents the hard steel from breaking.
-Just like a pencil.
-The fragile graphite core is protected by wood to protect it from breaking.
+Ceramics are super hard, and when you drop a ceramic plate on the tile floor, it shatters.
+A single piece of super hard steel would do the same, which is why most Japanese knives are made with a core of hard steel, which is clad with a layer of soft steel.
+Like the outer layer of a pencil protecting the lead core, this outer steel prevents the hard steel from breaking.
+You can still break the exposed tip of a pencil, and likewise, the exposed core steel at the edge of a Japanese knife is still brittle.
+If the knife is mistreated, the edge will chip.
+Here are some scenarios of how this can happen:

 Case 1.
 Shota butchered a chicken for yakitori.

 Shota loves yakitori, and it was his first time butchering a chicken to make it.
-He used a Santoku to cut up the chicken, and when he attempted to remove bones from the thigh, he twisted the knife against the bone and chipped it.
+He used a Santoku to cut up the chicken, and when he attempted to remove bones from the thigh, he got the knife stuck on the bone, twisted the blade, and chipped it.

-Solution: The santoku is a very versatile knife but it is not designed to debone chickens.
+Solution: The santoku is a very versatile knife, but it is not designed to debone chickens.
 The blade is too thin, making it prone to chipping on hard bones.
-Shota should use a honesuki which has a much thicker blade and never use twisting motions when cutting.
+Shota should use a honesuki, which has a much thicker blade and is more durable.
+Additionally, he should never use twisting motions when cutting.
 When the blade says it does not want to go further, don’t force it.
 Find the soft cartilage and cut confidently.
-Or even better, consider taking our honesuki class and get some hands-on experience!
+Or even better, consider taking our chicken butchery class and get some hands-on experience!

 Case 2.
 Tadashi works at a restaurant and chops up olives for tapenade.

 Tadashi is working in a kitchen and preparing tapenade.
 His colleague told him that all of the olives were pitted, so he could go ahead and start chopping.
-He grabbed a handful of olives and began chopping.
-After awhile, Tadashi noticed that his knife has a half moon shaped chip on the edge.
-There was one sneaky olive with a pit left in it….
+He grabbed a handful and got to it.
+After a while, Tadashi noticed that his knife had a half-moon-shaped chip on the edge.
+There was one sneaky olive with a pit left in it...

 Case 3.
 Mayumi wanted to make sukiyaki, a dish made from thinly sliced partially-frozen beef.

 Mayumi wants to have people over for sukiyaki, one of her favourite Japanese dishes, but she could not find the thinly sliced beef it requires.
 She decided to slice the beef with her super-sharp Japanese knife.
 It is difficult to slice proper sukiyaki-thin slices when the meat is soft, so it is often half-frozen when it’s sliced.
-She started slicing and it went well at first, until she got to the middle, heard a clunk, and her knife chipped.
+She started slicing, and it went well at first until she got to the middle, heard a 'tink', and her knife chipped.

 Case 4.
 Sayaka bought some Parmigiano Reggiano imported from Italy.